broquaint/reindeer/README.md

-# Reindeer - Moose in ruby
+# Reindeer - Moose sugar in ruby

-This is mostly an idea that doesn't yet reflt any useful reality.
+This is mostly an idea that doesn't yet any useful reality.
 The idea being to have the features of [Moose](http://p3rl.org/Moose) available in ruby.

 # Installation

-TODO
+TODO - Need a gemspec

 # Usage

-TODO
+See spec/ for now.

 # TODO

 * attributes
   * type constraints
+  * delegators
 * roles
 * method modifiers
-* metaclasses
+* metaclasses?